3scale/porta/INSTALL.md

 brew link imagemagick@6 --force
 ```

-Also you'll need http://xquartz.macosforge.org/landing/ to run cucumber tests.
+#### XQuartz

+To be able to run [Cucumber](https://cucumber.io/) tests you also need [XQuartz](http://xquartz.macosforge.org/landing/).

-#### Optional dependencies
+#### Spring (Optional)
-You may also want to install [Spring](https://github.com/rails/spring) to run Rails in the background.
-It is not mandatory but it is a helpful tool to not have to restart the Rails application often to run tests or migrations.
+[Spring](https://github.com/rails/spring) is a Rails application preloader.
+It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

+This is not required but still recommended.
+Install it via gem:
 ```shell
 gem install spring -v 2.0.0
 ```

-### Installing Sphinx Search
+#### Sphinx Search

-Apply this patch to `${HOMEBREW_PREFIX:-/usr/local}/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/sphinx.rb`
+.
+Apply the following changes to `${HOMEBREW_PREFIX:-/usr/local}/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/sphinx.rb` with your editor or by running `brew edit sphinx`:
 ```patch
 diff --git i/Formula/sphinx.rb w/Formula/sphinx.rb
 index 1c4cc0e5b..2201bc43c 100644